 David meets Mia on holiday and they fall in love and intend to marry.
-The only problem is that she is in Australia and he is in London, but undeterred with his three best friends he sets off for Mia’s father’s mansion in the Blue Mountains north of Sydney.
-Can the wedding go off smoothly conisidering the fact that the bride’s father’s favourite posession is a sheep, the bride’s mother gets high on cocaine, the best men are drunk, on drugs and having a job to get their words together considering that one of them has to make the best man speech?
+The only problem is that she is in Australia and he is in London but, undeterred, with his three best friends he sets off for Mia’s father’s mansion in the Blue Mountains, north of Sydney.
+Can the wedding go off smoothly considering the fact that the bride’s father’s favourite possesion is a sheep, the bride’s mother gets high on cocaine, the best men are drunk, on drugs and having a job to get their words together, and that one of them has to make the best man speech?

 |Duration||1h 37m||Rating (UK)||15|

 |Starring||Laura Brent, Xavier Samuel, Kris Marshall, Kevin Bishop, Tim Draxi, Olivia Newton-John, Rebel Wilson|

 |Additional Info||Unbelievably there is a sequel made in 2017.|